-- Consider planting a passion fruit vine.
-Ensure it’s planted at least 2m away from existing fruit trees or shrubs and avoid disturbing roots once established.
+- If you haven't already got one, consider planting a passion fruit vine.
+Sunshine Special is WA bred, long fruiting and delicious.
+Plant at least 2m away from existing fruit trees or shrubs and avoid disturbing roots once established.

 - Listen to www.allthedirt.com.au podcast with Deryn Thorpe and Steve Wood.
 This podcast has won many National Media awards due to its entertaining and educational nature.

 - Visit and support your local garden centre which is probably just hanging in there.
 If we don't support the small businesses, all we will have are the big hardware chains and our gardens will start to all look the same.

 - Check mulch.
 Before mulching, ensure water is penetrating right through to roots before applying.
 Leave a mulch free space of about 5cm around stems/trunks.